nifunk/learning_event_triggered_control/functioning_implementations/README.md

 1. our propoeed learning algorithm without the event-trigger, i.e., **own_algorithm_no_trigger**
 1. our proposed learning algorithm, using ReLU activations functions only (needed to train models for the stability analysis) inside **own_algorithm_RELU**
 1. a modified version of the original option critic (PPOC) implementation.
 I.e., transformed for the case of event-triggered control, inside **PPOC_event_trigger**
+1. a modified version of our proposed learning algorithm, where the control and communication policies are optimized separately, in an alternating fasion, inside **separate_train**

 ## Training a model